Why isn't the data I posted to the pipeline loaded to the database?

 • A code 331 is sent due to a login error.
 The name is okay, but you are missing a password.

-• A code 426 is sent if the TCP connection was established but then broken by the client or by network failure.
+• A code 426 is sent if the TCP connection was established but broken by the client or network failure.
 Retry later.

 • A request with code 451 , 452 , or 552 if the server had trouble saving the file to disk.
 Retry later.

-If you are stuck with an error condition, reach out to Openbridge Support (support@openbridge.com) for help.
+If you are stuck with an error condition, contact Openbridge Support (support@openbridge.com) for help.

 Do you validate the integrity of the file once you receive it?

 Yes, Openbridge uses checksum (or hash) validation to ensure the integrity of the file transfer.
-Openbridge uses a 128-bit MD5 checksum, which is represented by a 32-character hexadecimal number.
+Openbridge uses a 128-bit MD5 checksum, represented by a 32-character hexadecimal number.
 This only applies to files once they are in our possession.
-We suggest that source systems also calculate MD5 checksum in advance of file delivery to increase the confidence that the integrity of the file to be delivered is met.
-Depending on the tools employed by a source system, the checksum process might be built-in.
+We suggest that source systems also calculate the MD5 checksum before file delivery to increase the confidence that the integrity of the file is met.
+Depending on the tools a source system employs, the checksum process might be built-in.

 • XCRC (requests CRC32 digest/checksum)